bauripalash/article-archive/tech/2018-06-05-Simple-Introduction-To-Python-Programming.md

 author: bauripalash
 ---

-Python is a programming language that is **Easy to learn** ,  has **Clear Syntax**.
-I recommend every newcomer to learn Python first because,
+Python is a programming language that is **Easy to learn**,and has **Clear Syntax**.
+I recommend newcomers to learn Python for the following reasons :
 - Easy to learn
-- Used by Major Tech Giants
+- Used by major tech giants
-- Used in from Simple Desktop to NASA research centre.
+- Used in simple desktops, to NASA research centres
-- Salary of Python Programmers is very high
+- Salary of a Python programmer is very high

-Let's Learn Something without further talking,
+Without further ado, let's now learn some basic Python.

-##  Let's start with Traditional Hello World
+##  Let's start with the traditional 'Hello World'

-**Hello World** is a traditional program that every programmer Writes at very first time when learning a new Programming Language, in python it's very simple:
+**Hello World** is a traditional program that every programmer writes for the first time when learning a new programming language.
+In Python, it's simple:

 {% highlight python %}